SashankSubba/PolyHx2022/README.md

 ``pip install -r requirements.txt``

+The SQLite database needs to be created and seeded, therefore you need to run the SQL scripts in `schema.sql` and `tablePopulation.sql` in a local MySQL database.

 Once dependencies are installed, you can run the backend server using the following command:

 ``export FLASK_APP=main``